Traditional Video Editors vs AI Clipping Tools: Do You Still Need Manual Editing?

 - Multi-cam editing: AI handles multi-speaker reframing automatically, which is the main use case for multi-cam in clip production.

-When You Should Still Use Final Cut Pro
+When You Should Still Use a Traditional Editor

 - Original long-form editing: Editing the YouTube video itself, the podcast episode, or the stream highlight reel.
 This is creative editorial work that benefits from a full NLE.